DPDK/dpdk/doc/guides/nics/mlx5.rst

   - Flow rules having a VLAN pop offload command as one of their actions and are lacking a match on VLAN as one of their items are not supported.
-  - The command is not supported on egress traffic.
+  - The command is not supported on egress traffic in NIC mode.

-- VLAN push offload is not supported on ingress traffic.
+- VLAN push offload is not supported on ingress traffic in NIC mode.

 - VLAN set PCP offload is not supported on existing headers.